Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 While there are healthy foods that can help heal bruising, there are some that can worsen it.
-Foods high in processed sugar stimulates inflammation, which can hinder proper healing.
-Caffeine, alcohol and foods high in salt meanwhile, can contribute to bone loss, which can weaken the sternum and worsen its injury.
+Foods high in processed sugar stimulate inflammation, which can hinder proper healing.
+Caffeine, alcohol, and foods high in salt meanwhile, can contribute to bone loss, which can weaken the sternum and worsen its injury.
 Make sure to avoid these kinds of foods.

 3. Supplements: Supplements can also help people with sternum contusion to heal quickly.
 In fact, some of the nutrients mentioned above are more effective in concentrated, supplement form.

 Supplements can benefit people who are not keen on eating fruits and vegetables.
 However, it is still best to source vitamins, minerals, and other nutrients from fresh fruits, vegetables, seafood, meats, and healthy drinks.

 Please find the daily dosage reference chart below.

 4. Low-impact exercises and activities: Low-impact, non-weight-bearing exercises are recommended for people suffering from sternum contusion.
 It is a way to reduce stiffness of muscles and restore range of motion.
 It is easy on the joints and reduces risk of further injury.

 However, such exercises are only to be done once initial symptoms subside.
 There should be no more pain and bruising when doing low-impact exercises and activities to avoid worsening an individual's condition.
 To know what's best, consult a doctor who can recommend the right kind of exercises.